stanfordnlp/dspy/docs/api/local_language_model_clients/vLLM.md

 Please refer to the [official vLLM repository](https://github.com/vllm-project/vllm) for more detailed information and documentation.

-### Sending requests to the server through API similar to OpenAI with vLLM
+### Sending requests to vLLM server using [dspy.OpenAI](https://dspy-docs.vercel.app/api/language_model_clients/OpenAI)

-Initialize the `OpenAI` within your program with the desired parameters if the vLLM using OpenAI API server as shown above.
+Query the vLLM server using OpenAI SDK through [`dspy.OpenAI`](https://dspy-docs.vercel.app/api/language_model_clients/OpenAI) with your desired parameters.
 Here is an example call:

 ```python
    lm = dspy.OpenAI(model="mosaicml/mpt-7b", api_base="http://localhost:8000/v1/", api_key="EMPTY")
 ```

-Similarly, customize the `model`, `port`, `url`, and `max_tokens` according to your requirements.
+Similarly, customize the `model`, `port`, `url` (vLLM arguments), along with the remaining OpenAI client arguments according to your requirements.
 The `model` parameter should be set to the specific Hugging Face model ID you wish to use.